choke06/Verity/mcp/README.md

 This allows the engine to measure provenance, corroboration, conflicting information, and source dependencies without requiring the server to interpret the data itself.

-This implementation is intended to serve as the reference MCP interface for the Verity inference engine and can serve as the basis for self-hosted and cloud deployments.
+This implementation is intended to serve as the reference MCP interface for the Verity inference engine and serves as the basis for self-hosted and cloud deployments.